Elaine V. Morency

 What’s the best career advice you’ve ever received?

 The best career advice I’ve ever received is to not wait until I’m perfect to move forward.
-Take the leap—you can grow and refine as you go.
-I encourage others to embrace boldness, lean into discomfort, and trust their instincts when faced with big decisions.
+Take the leap!
+Growth, refinement, and confidence come in the process, not before it.
+This mindset has empowered me to pursue opportunities boldly, even when the path wasn’t fully clear.
+I encourage others to embrace boldness, lean into discomfort, and trust their instincts when faced with big decisions, because progress favors those who move with courage, not perfection.

 What advice would you give to young women entering your industry?

-I would advise young women entering my industry to stay informed, stay resilient, and never underestimate the power of their presence in a room.
-Lead with confidence and humility, and always be learning.
-I also emphasize the importance of mentorship, networking, and reframing fear as opportunity, especially when navigating innovation like AI.
+I would advise young women entering my industry to stay informed, stay resilient, and never underestimate the power of their presence in any room.
+Lead with confidence and humility, and remain committed to continuous learning.
+Seek mentorship, build strong networks, and surround yourself with people who challenge and elevate you.
+And above all, learn to reframe fear as opportunity, especially when navigating emerging innovations like AI.
+Your voice, your perspective, and your leadership matter more than you know.

 What are the biggest challenges or opportunities in your field right now?

-The biggest challenges in my field right now include adapting to AI and automation in crisis management, managing information overload and mental fatigue in fast-paced corporate environments, and addressing the fear of job displacement due to technology.
-At the same time, there are significant opportunities, such as harnessing AI tools to enhance dashboards, reporting, and crisis visibility, building resilient teams and scalable systems, and expanding global influence by mentoring future leaders.
+The biggest challenges in my field right now include adapting to the rapid rise of AI and automation in crisis management.
+We must learn to navigae information overload and reduce mental fatigue in fast-paced corporate environments.
+Some people fear job displacement as technology continues to evolve.
+At the same time, these challenges bring tremendous opportunity.
+We can harness AI to elevate dashboards, strengthen reporting, and enhance real-time crisis visibility.
+We can build more resilient teams, create scalable systems, and use technology to free up human capacity for strategic decision-making.
+Perhaps most importantly, we have the chance to expand our global influence by mentoring and preparing the next generation of leaders who will shape the future of resilience.

 What values are most important to you in your work and personal life?

-The values most important to me in both my work and personal life are integrity, faith, service-driven leadership, authenticity, continuous growth, and having the courage to act decisively in times of uncertainty.
-These principles guide my decisions, interactions, and commitment to making a meaningful impact.
+The values most important to me in both my work and personal life are integrity, faith, clarity of purpose, service-driven leadership, authenticity, continuous growth, and the courage to act decisively in times of uncertainty.
+These principles ground me, shape my decisions, and guide the way I lead, collaborate, and pursue meaningful impact in every space I step into.